testground/infra/README.md

     * [Configure the aws-cli tool with your credentials](https://docs.aws.amazon.com/cli/).
     * Create a `.env.toml` file (copying over the [`env-example.toml`](https://github.com/ipfs/testground/blob/master/env-example.toml) at the root of this repo as a template), and add your region to the `[aws]` section.

-2. Download shared key for `kops`.
-We use a shared key, so that everyone on the team can log into any cluster and have full access.
+2. For the Testground team: Download shared key for `kops`.
+The Testground team uses a shared key, so that everyone on the team can log into any ephemeral cluster and have full access.

 ```sh
 $ aws s3 cp s3://kops-shared-key-bucket/testground_rsa ~/.ssh/